Mauya/health-enrol/README.md

 * Connect to the database and extract the data from FOHealth database
 * D3.js - used to render interactive charts based on data.
 D3 creates svg based charts which are passed into html div blocks, [d3.js](https://d3js.org/).
 * Dc.js -  used as a wrapper for D3.js.
 This allows to add the basic chart parameters to the code to get them up and running and allows making plotting charts easier [dc.js](https://dc-js.github.io/dc.js/).
-* Crossfilter.js - JavaScript based library used to explore large datasets.
-In the project used for slicing and dicing FOHealth data.
+* Crossfilter.js - JavaScript based library used to explore large data sets.
+In this project used for slicing and dicing FOHealth data.
 Enables drill down based analysis and two way binding [crossfilter.js](http://square.github.io/crossfilter/).
 * queue.js -This function processes data at the API level and insert it into the data variable using the queue library for asynchronous loading.
 Its job is to wait until the data is available from each API before passing on the combined data for processing. [queue.js](https://github.com/d3/d3-queue)
 * Dc.css - contains the styling directives for our dc charts.
 * keen.js - a dashboard template library. [keen.js](https://keen.io/).